memobc/paper-orbitfmri/README.md

 The general flow of the included analysis scripts is as follows:
 - Analyze **behavioral data**: `Orbit-fMRI-Behavior_Paper.Rmd`
     - The formatted report with code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-Behavior_Paper.nb.html).
 This contains all analysis output from behavioral data in `Behavioral_data.csv`.
 - Analyze **univariate data**: `Orbit-fMRI-Univariate_Paper.Rmd`.
-This script analyzes first level betas, reflecting the change in mean ROI activity with increasing memory quality.
+This script analyzes first level betas in `Univariate_MemoryQuality_data.csv`, reflecting the change in mean ROI activity with increasing memory quality.
     - The analysis output and code can be found [here](http://www.thememolab.org/paper-orbitfmri/reports/Orbit-fMRI-Univariate_Paper.nb.html).
 - Analyze **background connectivity data**:
     - Run the first level analysis using the [CONN toobox](https://sites.google.com/view/conn/): `conn_batch_firstlevel_background.m`.
 This script requires that all task regressors have already been generated.